Canned Foods

 Ready-Made Boxes or Canned Foods:

-It is important to always set a schedule to check expiration dates on all stored items, not just when they are purchased, but from time to time during the year so you can properly rotate them and not have any go to waste.
-I try to group my stored items by type so they are easier to find, rotate, and use on a consistent basis.
+It’s important to always set a schedule to check expiration dates on all stored items, not just when they are purchased, but from time to time during the year so you can properly rotate them and not have any go to waste.
+I try to group my stored items by type so they are easier to find, rotate, and use consistently.

 • Chili